siva01c/demo/README.md

 Select the country, enter the city and postal code.
 Filtered results are separated by line.

-Results contain only locations with odd numbers in the street address.
+Results contain only locations without odd numbers in the street address.
 Locations closed on weekends are also filtered out.